Androkzn/swiper/README.md

 </div>
 ```

-## Future plans
+## Future Plans
-*Package the component
+- Package the component
-*Implement the ability to disable previous swipes when a new one is triggered
+- Implement the ability to disable previous swipes when a new one is triggered